 - The Center for Diversity and Social Justice: Delivers programing and support to promote cultural understanding and social change at Wentworth and beyond.
 Contact: https://wit.edu/diversity/staff

-- Dean of Students Office: Acts as a resource, referral agent, and an advocate for students so they may live and learn successfully throughout their Wentworth experience.
-If you are experiencing a financial hardship, please visit their page of resources here, including information about the Student Emergency Fund.
-Find more information and contact details on their website.
+- The Dean of Students Office: Acts as a resource, referral agent, and an advocate for students so they may live and learn successfully throughout their Wentworth experience.
+If you are experiencing a financial hardship, please visit their resources page to find information about the Student Emergency Fund and additional resources available.
+Contact the Dean of Students office at firstname.lastname@example.org.

 Connect with Wentworth student organizations for further cultural networks of support.
 Up-to-date information and meeting times can be found on Leopard Spot.